Skip to content

 I was asked by the Government to explore how the online world can be made safer, both through the Online Safety Bill and before it becomes law.
 I delivered a set of recommendations to strengthen the Online Safety Bill based on the views put forward by young children in focus groups and workshops.
 Four of which were accepted by the Government in their rewrite of the Bill in March 2022.

-My office worked with children and young people to publish a guide for parents – “The things I wish my parents had known” – which covered issues including pornography consumption, intimate image sharing and sexualised bullying.
-It is now the most downloaded document on the Children’s Commissioner’s website and has received positive feedback from schools on its use in lessons.
+My office has worked with children and young people to publish a guide for parents – “The things I wish my parents had known” – which covered issues including pornography consumption, intimate image sharing and sexualised bullying.

 Our priority areas